 Squalicum Creek Re-route Phases 1-4 Restoration Projects

 The City constructed the Squalicum Creek Re-route Phases 1 and 2 project in the summer of 2015, which involved re-routing large sections of Squalicum Creek out of Sunset Pond to improve water quality.
 The project re-routed large sections of the creek into a new channel, reactivated remnant channels, and reconnected the stream with its floodplain.
 The project also eliminated an existing fish passage blockage under I-5, opening up over 22 miles of salmon habitat upstream of I-5.
+You can see community photos of the project over time by visiting the Habitat Photos webpage.

 Willow Spring Restoration Project